dgroomes/stackoverflow-look-back/README.md

   But it's annoying.
 * DONE Create a Chrome Manifest v2 extension.
 This would enable making a FireFox extension, which is still on v2 but is working on supporting v3 sometime in 2022.
+* DONE Build a FireFox extension for the tool.
+For the most part, code can be re-used, but when it comes to the extension APIs themselves, there are significant differences.
+In fact, porting the extension to FireFox has been one of the most challenging software efforts I've done in recent years!
+In part, because I've been away from JavaScript dev for so long but also because the standardization of extension APIs is still a work-in-progress.

 ## Notes